AishwaryaHB/aishwaryahb.github.io/README.md

 I recently earned my PhD in <a href="https://www.ece.gatech.edu/" target="_blank">Electrical & Computer Engineering</a> at <a href="https://www.gatech.edu/" target="_blank">Georgia Tech</a>, where my research interests broadly revolved around characterizing learning and intelligence in artificial and biological systems.
 Towards these ends, I spent my time studying both machine learning and theoretical + computational neuroscience, with a healthy smattering of many topics in applied mathematics.
 I was primarily advised by <a href="https://hannahchoi.math.gatech.edu/people/about-hannah-choi/" target="_blank">Dr. Hannah Choi</a> and co-advised by <a href="https://siplab.gatech.edu/rozell.html" target="_blank">Dr. Chris Rozell</a>.

-I am currently on the industrial (research scientist in AI/ML Interpretability, Alignment, and Theoretical + Computational Neuroscience research scientist) and academic (postdoc) job markets!
+I am currently on the industrial (research scientist in AI/ML Interpretability, Alignment, and Theoretical + Computational Neuroscience) and academic (postdoc) job markets!

 ### Ongoing Research